paulavv1/chocolate-factory-nest/README.md

 ## Introduction

-This project is a NestJS API for managing the Willy Wonka Factory operations.
+This project is a NestJS API for managing the Chocolate Factory operations.
 It uses Prisma as the ORM, Joi for configuration validation, and follows modern best practices for a robust and maintainable application.

 ## Features